jlourenc/xgo/README.md

   <h3 align="center">Extension packages for Go</h3>
 </p>

 `xgo` is a collection of Go packages that extend the functionalities of the Go standard library.
-It does not have any external dependencies besides the Go standard library, currently supported from the 1.16 version.
+It does not have any external dependencies besides the Go standard library.

+Following [Go Release Policy](https://go.dev/doc/devel/release), each major Go release is supported until there are two newer major releases.
+Other major releases may still be compatible, however compatibility is not verified nor guaranteed.

 # Installation